-In 1997 delegates to state convention concurred with the position adopted by the LWV of Snohomish County after consensus was reached on their 1996 study on the formation of new counties in Washington.
+In 1997 LWVWA concurred with the LWV Snohomish County position on the formation of new counties in Washington.
 This position will enable League to push for legislation to clarify the process for forming new counties and to ensure protecting the interests of all affected parties.